polyfy/polylith/readme.md

 An `environment` specifies our deployable artifacts and what libraries, components and bases they contain.
 Finally, we have the `development` environment that we use when we work with the code.

-A workspace is also always initialized to use [git](https://git-scm.com/) by default, which is used to handle changes, but more on this later.
+A workspace is also always initialized to use [git](https://git-scm.com/), but more on this later.

-_deps.edn_:
+`deps.edn`:

 ```clojure
 {:polylith {:vcs "git"